 The best part of Anthem Pandemonium is how accessible it is from every angle, which is something particularly difficult to achieve in any record, let alone a hip-hop mixtape.
 All four of the songs found here carry with them the same sort of theme, but don’t be fooled by their even keeled arrangement; each one contains a different fold in DGD’s paradox.
 Together they make one heck of a force to compete with, and while she’s a comically motivated performer in her soul, once her musical momentum starts there’s really no stopping it for anything.

 If the self-confident gangsta rap of “Butt on Fiya” isn’t enough to convince you that DawgGonDavis is the coolest rapper to emerge out of any scene in the last ten years, then its sibling “Middle Age Woman – Hip Hop style” probably will be.
 Comedy and music both have a way of reaching people no matter how tall of a wall they’ve built around themselves, and I think that DGD’s fusion of the two isn’t just one of the more novel ideas I’ve heard in my career, but also one of the most moving.
-All of the proceeds from her music sales are directed towards her home town NPO “Operation Breakthrough,” and even if you think her work is less than significant to the storied history of hip-hop, you really can’t argue with someone willing to give everything in their being for the sake of others.
+All of the proceeds from her book sales are directed towards her home town NPO “Operation Breakthrough,” and even if you think her work is less than significant to the storied history of hip-hop, you really can’t argue with someone willing to give everything in their being for the sake of others.

 DowgGoneDavis’ music has been heard all over the world due to the radio plugging services offered by Musik Radio Promotions.
 Learn more – https://musikandfilm.com/